-As of December 31, 2014, there were 6,112,091 shares of common stock outstanding.
+As of December 31, 2015, there were 7,201,774 shares of common stock outstanding.
 Each share of common stock is entitled to one vote.
 The holders of the common stock are also entitled to receive dividends whenever funds are legally available and when declared by the board of directors of the Company.
 To date, no dividends have been declared.

 On November 13, 2014, the Company entered into an At Market Sales Agreement ("Sales Agreement") with MLV & Co.
-LLC ("MLV"), pursuant to which the Company may sell from time to time, at its option, up to an aggregate of \$6.6 million of shares of common stock through MLV, as sales agent.
-The sales of shares of the Company's common stock made through this equity program are made in "at-the-market" offerings as defined in Rule 415 of the Securities Act.
-As of December 31, 2014, the Company had not issued any shares of its common stock pursuant to the Sales Agreement.
-In January 2015, the Company sold 25,000 shares of common stock at a weighted average price per share of \$6.74 pursuant to the Sales Agreement and received net proceeds of approximately \$163,000, net of commissions and fees.
+LLC ("MLV"), pursuant to which the Company may sell from time to time, at its option, up to an aggregate of \$6.6 million worth of shares of common stock through MLV as sales agent.
+During September 2015, FBR & Co. ("FBR"), acquired MLV and assumed its rights and obligations under the Sales Agreement.
+The sales of shares of the Company's common stock made through this equity program are made in "at-the-market" offerings as defined in Rule 415 of the Securities Act of 1933, as amended.
+During the year ended December 31, 2015, the Company sold 1,048,507 shares of common stock at a weighted average price per share of \$4.78 pursuant to the Sales Agreement and received proceeds of approximately \$4.9 million, net of commissions and fees.
+The Company incurred approximately \$138,000 of legal, accounting and filing fees related to its Registration Statement on Form S-3 filed in November 2014.
+Such costs were capitalized and included in other current assets at December 31, 2014, and were reclassified to additional paid-in capital during the first quarter of 2015 as a further offset to the net proceeds.
 The Company intends to use the net proceeds to continue to fund its ongoing Phase 3 clinical trial and for general corporate purposes.
-The Company currently has the capacity to issue up to approximately \$6.4 million of additional shares of common stock pursuant to the Sales Agreement.

 Future sales will depend on a variety of factors including, but not limited to, market conditions, the trading price of the Company's common stock and the Company's capital needs.
-Although sales of the Company's common stock have taken place pursuant to the Sales Agreement, there can be no assurance that MLV will be successful in consummating future sales based on prevailing market conditions or in the quantities or at the prices that the Company deems appropriate.
-Under current SEC regulations, at any time during which the aggregate market value of the Company's common stock held by non-affiliates, or public float, is less than \$75.0 million, the amount the Company can raise through primary public offerings of securities in any twelve-month period using shelf registration statements, including sales under the Sales Agreement, is limited to an aggregate of one-third of the Company's public float.
-As of November 11, 2014, the Company's public float was 2.9 million shares, the value of which was \$20.0 million based upon the closing price of the Company's common stock of \$6.86 on such date.
-The value of one-third of the Company's public float calculated on the same basis was \$6.6 million.
+Although sales of the Company's common stock have taken place pursuant to the Sales Agreement, there can be no assurance that FBR will be successful in consummating future sales based on prevailing market conditions or in the quantities or at the prices that the Company deems appropriate.
+Under current SEC regulations, at any time during which the aggregate market value of the Company's common stock held by non-affiliates, or public float, is less than \$75 million, the amount the Company can raise through primary public offerings of securities in any twelve-month period using shelf registration statements, including sales under the Sales Agreement, is limited to an aggregate of one-third of the Company's public float.
+As of February 29, 2016, the Company's public float was 4.1 million shares, the value of which was \$14.6 million based upon the closing price of the Company's common stock of \$3.57 on February 22, 2016.
+The value of one-third of the Company's public float calculated on the same basis was \$4.8 million.
+As of February 29, 2016, the Company was unable to sell any further shares of common stock pursuant to the Sales Agreement due to current capacity restrictions.